 I’m frequently asked this question, here’s my take on it.

-Whilst CFOs and accountants may overlap in some of their skills, especially in smaller businesses, they generally spend their time on different tasks.
-Both roles are essential to a company’s success, complimenting each other with expert eyes on both the past and the future.
+Whilst Chief Financial Officers (CFO’s) and accountants may overlap in some of their skills, especially in smaller businesses, they generally spend their time on different tasks.
+Both roles are essential to a company’s success, complementing each other with expert eyes on both the past and the future.

 An accountant manages the company’s transactions, books and records.